How to Check whether alphabet is Vowel or consonant in Golang

 In this example, We will learn how to check whether the alphabet is vowel or consonant using [if else](/2018/11/learn-golang-tutorials-if-else.html) and [switch case](/https://www.2018/11/learn-golang-tutorials-switch-case.html) and Count of vowels in a String with an example.

-the vowel is called for a character if the Character contains any of the a, e, i, o, or u characters. consonant is a character that is not a vowels character.
+A vowel is identified in a character if it contains any of the characters a, e, i, o, or u.
+A consonant is a character that is not a vowel character.

 Please have a look at the below golang features before understanding these programs.

-How to check the alphabet is Vowel or consonant using the golang if-else statement
+How to check if an alphabet is a vowel or consonant using the Golang if-else statement.

-In this program, we will check given character is a vowel or consonant using the [if else](/2018/11/learn-golang-tutorials-if-else.html) block of code.
+In this program, we will check if a given character is a vowel or consonant using the [if else](/2018/11/learn-golang-tutorials-if-else.html) block of code.

 package main